JeffCohen/workbook/books/law713/2-html/1-introduction/1-overview.md

 * HTML stands for Hypertext Markup Language.
-Invented in the early 1990's, researchers were looking for a way plain-text documents to contain "hyperlinks," a new invention to replace footnots.
+Invented in the early 1990's, researchers were looking for a way plain-text documents to contain "hyperlinks," a new invention to replace footnotes.
 Hyperlinks allowed readers to simply click a word to have the relevant cross-referenced document loaded, rather than having old-style footnotes at the bottom of the page or chapter.